matuzo/HTMHell/hell/entries/link_or_label.md

 ## Issues and how to fix them

-1. It's bad practice to nest elements with [activation behavior](https://www.w3.org/TR/html52/editing.html#activation-behavior) (e.g. click).
+1. It’s bad practice to nest elements with [activation behavior](https://www.w3.org/TR/html52/editing.html#activation-behavior) (e.g. click).
-1. Users don't expect a new page to open when they click a label.
+1. Users don’t expect a new page to open when they click a label.
 1. The ability to click a label provides usability and accessibility benefits (larger hit area).
 1. Place links outside the `label` element.